syntatis/howdy-open-ai/README.md

 > [!TIP]
 > Want to create the project in a different folder?
 Just add the directory name at the end of the command, like this:
 > ```bash
-> composer create-project syntatis/howdy-open-ai -s dev awesome-plugin
+> composer create-project syntatis/howdy-open-ai awesome-plugin
 > ```
 > This will create the project in the `awesome-plugin` directory.
 > For more details, check out the [Composer CLI documentation](https://getcomposer.org/doc/03-cli.md#create-project).